openmcp-project/docs/adrs/local-dns.md

 ## Context and Problem Statement

 When creating services on a Kubernetes cluster, they shall be accessible from other clusters within an OpenMCP landscape.
 To achieve this a `Gateway` and `HTTPRoute` resource is created.
-The Gateway controller will assign a routable IP addresss to the Gateway resource.
+The Gateway controller will assign a routable IP address to the Gateway resource.
 The HTTPRoute resource will then be used to route traffic to the service.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1